CSC207-UofT/course-project-git-good-207/README.md

 2. In your terminal, run "npm install -g @angular/cli"
 3. Run the command "ng serve --open"
 4. A browser window should open with the web frontend.
+Note: the web frontend will be hosted at localhost:4200 and can be accessed by typing that address in your web browser (when the development server, ng serve, is running).